 Today England Rugby has launched a two-week external consultation on its proposed transgender inclusion policy.
 A link to the survey and a promotional video to accompany the draft policy can be found here.
+Our submission to the consultation is here.

 In contrast to the World Rugby decision to restrict elite women’s rugby to female players only, the RFU will continue to allow male people who identity as women to play community women’s rugby.